arc85/low_level_processing/README.md

 ## Future features to create

 1. Automate backup to Pitt Box and/or AWS
-2. Aggregrate web summaries from GEX and TCR/BCR alignment and run_info from CITEseqCount
+2. Aggregate web summaries from GEX and TCR/BCR alignment and run_info from CITEseqCount